Joint BIS-IMF-OECD-WB External Debt Hub Contact Us • Home

 For further information on the CPIS, see Click here

-Line 27.
-Cross-border deposits with BIS rep. banks [Previously
+Line 27_Cross-border deposits with BIS rep. banks

 The data are derived from the BIS locational banking statistics.
 Deposits with BIS reporting banks are shown in BIS publications as banks' liabilities to their creditors.